Best Carbonara in Rome

 Where to Find the Best Carbonara in Rome

 Rome, the eternal city, is known for its stunning architecture, rich history, and of course, its delicious food.
-One of the most beloved dishes in Rome is carbonara, a creamy pasta dish made with eggs, cheese, guanciale (pork cheek), and black pepper…and it just happens to be one of my favourites!
+One of the most beloved dishes in Rome is carbonara.
+It is a creamy pasta dish made with eggs, cheese, guanciale (pork cheek), and black pepper.
+And it just happens to be one of my favourites!

-While carbonara can be found on most menus in Rome and the basics of the recipe are the same, not all carbonaras are cooked equal – trust me, I should know!
+While carbonara can be found on most menus in Rome and the basics of the recipe are the same, not all carbonaras are cooked equal.
+Trust me, I should know!
 Afterall, I started the #carbonararevolution.
-I’m Vincenzo, food enthusiast and Italian food ambassador at Vincenzo’s Plate, and today I’m taking you on a tour through the streets of Rome to help you find the best carbonara in Rome.
+I’m Vincenzo, food enthusiast and Italian food ambassador at Vincenzo’s Plate, and today I’m taking you on a tour through the streets of Rome.
+I’ll help you find the best carbonara in Rome.

-Just a 2-min walk from away from Santa Maria in Trastevere, Maritozzi Rosso is a funky hidden gem that is not to be missed.
-This unassuming hole in the wall serves up some of the best traditional Roman pasta in the city, alongside their award-winning maritozzo.
+Just a 2-min walk from away from Santa Maria in Trastevere, Maritozzo Rosso is a funky hidden gem that is not to be missed.
+This unassuming hole in the wall serves up some of the best traditional Roman pasta in the city.

-Despite being a classic dish known for its heavy creaminess, Maritozzi Rosso’s carbonara is surprisingly light and delicate, yet not lacking in just-enough delicious, authentic creaminess.
+Despite being a classic dish known for its heavy creaminess, Maritozzo Rosso’s carbonara is surprisingly light and delicate.
+Yet not lacking in just-enough delicious, authentic creaminess.
 Topped with the perfect amount of pecorino romano, it’s a true masterpiece of a bite.

 I couldn’t help but notice the approving nods and satisfied smiles of the diners around me.
-It was clear that Maritozzi Rosso’s carbonara has won over the hearts of many, and rightfully so.
+It was clear that Maritozzo Rosso’s carbonara has won over the hearts of many, and rightfully so.

 Don’t miss out on the chance to savor this unforgettable carbonara.
-When in Rome, make sure Maritozzi Rosso is one of your pasta stops.
+When in Rome, make sure Maritozzo Rosso is one of your pasta stops.

 Roscioli Salumeria